-How to raise human performance?
+How do you to raise human performance?
 By spending years and millions of dollars studying its teams, Google was trying to figure out how to build the perfect team in a project called Project Aristotle.

 The original hypothesis was that the perfect team is made by putting the right people together.
 But after collecting all data and doing thousands of interviews and looking at hundreds of teams, they discovered that who was on a team mattered much less than how a team interacts.
 The group norms, the behaviours, the unwritten rules of the culture of that group had much more influence than anything else on whether that team is effective.